Get answers to frequently asked questions about our ChloraPrep® products

 Is ChloraPrep preoperative skin preparation FDA approved?

 Yes.
-After submitting a New Drug Application (NDA) to the Food & Drug Administration, ChloraPrep preoperative skin preparation received FDA approval in 2000.
+After submitting a new drug application (NDA) to the Food and Drug Administration (FDA), ChloraPrep preoperative skin preparation received FDA approval in 2000.

 Which CDC guidelines recommend the use of a 2% chlorhexidine solution for skin antisepsis?

-ChloraPrep preoperative skin preparation meets the CDC's Guidelines for the Prevention of Intravascular Catheter-related Infections, published in 2002.
-The guidelines state that "clean skin with a >0.5% chlorhexidine preparation with alcohol before central venous catheter and peripheral arterial catheter."
+ChloraPrep preoperative skin preparation meets the Centers for Disease Control and Prevention (CDC) Guidelines for the Prevention of Intravascular Catheter-Related Infections, published in 2002.
+The guidelines state to "clean skin with a > 0.5% chlorhexidine preparation with alcohol before central venous catheter and peripheral arterial catheter."

-What category of CDC recommendation does 2% CHG receive?
+What category of CDC recommendations does 2% CHG receive?

-The use of a 2% chlorhexidine-based preparation for cutaneous antisepsis is classified as a Category 1A recommendation—the highest level of recommendation the CDC bestows.
-A Category 1A recommendation is clean skin with a >0.5% chlorhexidine preparation with alcohol before central venous catheter and peripheral arterial catheter."
+The use of a 2% chlorhexidine-based preparation for cutaneous antisepsis is classified as a Category 1A recommendation—the highest level of recommendation the Centers for Disease Control and Prevention (CDC) bestows.
+A Category 1A recommendation is clean skin with a > 0.5% chlorhexidine preparation with alcohol before central venous catheter and peripheral arterial catheter.

 Tell me about the ChloraPrep tints.
 Why are some applicators tinted, and are they safe?